 - Upon successful completion of this residency, you may also list 50 Category II CME on the NCCPA website.

 The Johns Hopkins Hospital Department of Surgery Postgraduate Surgical Residency for Physician Assistants will be a twelve month employment contract.
-The stipend is $45,000.00 with twenty-two days of personal time off (PTO) to be used as vacation or sick time.
+The stipend is $54,900.00 with twenty-two days of personal time off (PTO) to be used as vacation or sick time.
 Meal vouchers during call will be provided.
-Health and dental insurance, life insurance, short and long-term disability is available.
+Health and dental insurance, life insurance, short and long-term disability are available.
 Physician Assistant Surgical Residents will be subject to the guidelines established by the Accreditation Council for Graduate Medical Education.
-DEA, Maryland Controlled Dangerous Substance number, License fee, and delegation fee will all be paid for by the hospital.
+Maryland Controlled Dangerous Substance number, License fee, and delegation fee will all be paid for by the hospital.
 A minimum of fifty Category I and II credits will be available at no cost through various academic requirements during the residency.

 For Additional information about working at Johns Hopkins, please see the employee handbook.